Let’s talk about EVA Air and the American passenger who bullied and sexually harassed flight attendants on January 19, 2019.

 That means 97% of new female hires at EVA in 2017 were under 30 years old.
 In 2016, it was 97% too.

-EVA is clearly very comfortable with objectifying their young, all-female cabin crew, as evidenced by the front cover of their 2017 Annual Report where staff are described as “Exquisite, Vibrant, Attentive” while dusting, spraying perfume and modeling.
+EVA is clearly very comfortable with objectifying their young, all-female cabin crew, as evidenced by the front cover of their 2017 Annual Report where staff are described as “Exquisite, Vibrant, Attentive” while dusting and spraying perfume.

 3. Harassment is not clearly defined and it’s rarely reported.

 EVA has only had a formal Sexual Harassment Prevention & Control policy since 2015.
 According to EVA CSR reports for 2015 and 2016, there were zero reports of sexual harassment both years.
 In 2017, there was just one.
-I would argue this points to a workplace culture where sexual harassment is not clearly defined, and where employees are afraid or not encouraged to report.
+This suggests to a workplace culture where sexual harassment is not clearly defined, and where employees are afraid or not encouraged to report.

 Sexual assault and harassment is also an in-flight issue for passengers.
 The FBI reported in June 2018 that reports of in-flight, passenger-on-passenger sexual assaults are occurring at an “alarming” rate.
 If EVA management can’t identify cases of sexual harassment against its own staff, how would it train its employees to see harassment against other passengers during flights?

-Another incident that occurred on January 19 (the very same day as the other incident) is also very telling.
-EVA received an anonymous letter on January 18 claiming one of their flight attendants had appeared in a porn video.
+Another incident that occurred on January 19 is also very telling.
+EVA received an anonymous letter on January 18, 2019 claiming one of their flight attendants had appeared in a porn video.
 (It wasn’t her.)
 Instead of starting an internal investigation into why this employee was being targeted, the flight attendant was grilled for three hours by supervisors.

 She was made to watch the video and answer questions about her personal life and dating history, then forced to write a statement that she would never do anything to “hurt the company’s reputation”.
 This incident was made public anonymously by the EVA flight attendant herself.